 Go on Facebook, join one of those buy-sell groups and post about your items.
 Sounds easy enough.
 Many of us have experience doing that.
 From casual observations, two groups of people are especially interested in reading posts about a bargain: students and expats.

-Both live in temporary living circumstances and suffer a constant need for stuff they would otherwise have access to when they could no longer scream “Mom, help!” anymore and have their problems fixed just like that.
+Both live in temporary living circumstances and suffer a constant need for stuff they would otherwise have access to when they can no longer scream “Mom, help!” anymore and have their problems fixed just like that.

 Facebook notification system made sure they would not miss a message from you.
 Participants in these groups are eager readers even when they do not necessarily respond.